w3c/web-advertising/serverdeclaration.md

 For example User Agents could restrict their scope to the context of a top-level origin, so all or specified embedded origins could receive "site-specific" consent indications.
-This behaviour would have to be implemented by user agents, but would improve the web by enabling users to give their "site-specific" consent to certain embedded third=parties, for instance on publishers' sites.
+This behaviour would have to be implemented by user agents, but would improve the web by enabling users to give their "site-specific" consent to certain embedded third-party resources, for instance on publishers' sites.